 Legislation approved by the Governor in June, 2018 established an annual two-day sales and meals tax holiday in August of each year, commencing August, 2019.
-Legislation was also approved by the Governor in August, 2018 to establish a two-day sales tax holiday in August, 2018.
+The fiscal 2020 budget repealed the meals tax holiday.

 In June, 2018, the Supreme Court of the United States issued a ruling in South Dakota v.
 Wayfair that effectively removes earlier constraints on states seeking to require out-of-state sellers to collect and remit sales tax.
 However, because the Commonwealth had previously established collect-and-remit agreements covering the majority of sales by out-of-state sellers to Massachusetts residents, and has proactively asserted the obligation to collect sales taxes from out-of-state sellers with economic scale in Massachusetts, the incremental impact of South Dakota v.
 Wayfair on Commonwealth tax revenues is expected to be limited.
 The revenue projections for budgeting purposes, as described under the heading "Tax Revenue Forecasting" below, include both existing and incremental collections on internet sales as a component of overall sales tax revenue.